-Ariel’s road is the simplest: At the beginning of her relationship she gave up passionate love and has learned to love her husband in a companionate manner; at this stage of her life she feels satisfied with her marriage and life.
-At first she was uncomfortable about compromising on the passionate aspect in her relationship, but then accommodated herself to it and does not feel its absence in her everyday life.
+Ariel’s road is the simplest: At the beginning of her relationship, she gave up passionate love and has learned to love her husband in a companionate manner; at this stage of her life, she feels satisfied with her marriage and life.
+At first, she was uncomfortable about compromising on the passionate aspect of her relationship, but then accommodated herself to it and does not feel its absence in her everyday life.

 Which road is the best?
-Most people would probably choose Veronica's way, because in the end it results in a more satisfactory relationship.
-However this road involves greater risks and more harmful consequences for other people, especially if the second marriage does not work out (the failure rate of second marriages is estimated to be 10% higher than that of first marriages).
+Most people would probably choose Veronica's way, because in the end, it results in a more satisfactory relationship.
+However, this road involves greater risks and more harmful consequences for other people, especially if the second marriage does not work out (the failure rate of second marriages is estimated to be 10 percent higher than that of first marriages).
 Moreover, this road is not suitable for everyone.
 Thus, it might be the case that Pamela would suffer greatly and feel guilty if she divorced her husband.
-Sheryl's situation requires less significant decisions but it does not completely fulfill her, as she lacks the chance to be profoundly in love.
+Sheryl's situation requires less significant decisions, but it does not completely fulfill her, as she lacks the chance to be profoundly in love.
 Ariel’s road is the simplest, but it involves great sacrifice, too great for most people.
-Generally speaking it seems that Veronica’s and Pamela’s choices are more human and convey more optimism about our ability not to make profound romantic compromises.
-The choices of Sheryl and Ariel may seem more pessimistic and sad: they give up the hope of profound passionate love too soon.
+Generally speaking, it seems that Veronica’s and Pamela’s choices are more human and convey more optimism about our ability not to make profound romantic compromises.
+The choices of Sheryl and Ariel may seem more pessimistic and sad: They give up the hope of profound passionate love too soon.

 How can we live romantically "right"?